fhir-fli/fhir_auth/README.md

 ### [MELD](https://meld.interop.community/) - Mobile

-1. This is a relatively typical HAPI server
-2. After you have the server setup, select Apps, then create a new App.
+1. Setup is similar to web
-3. App Name and description can be what you'd like, Client Type should generally be Public Client
+2. Setup your app, App name and description as you'd like, Public Client, make note of the ClientId
-4. App Launch URI for this is unimportant, because we're not launching from within their portal
+3. App Launch URI is only important if you're going to do deep linking, which I haven't setup yet
-5. App redirect (given above API): ```com.myshiny.newapp://callback```
+4. App redirect (given above API): ```com.myshiny.newapp://callback``` (or again, ```com.myshiny.newapp:/callback``` for goole)
-6. You'll need to choose your own scopes, I've gone with: ```launch patient/Patient.* openid profile offline_access user/Patient.*```
+5. You'll need to choose your own scopes, I've gone with: ```launch patient/Patient.* openid profile offline_access user/Patient.*```
-7. You'll also need to add some users (Settings -> USERS)

-- Practitioner
-  - username: FHIR
-  - password: EpicFhir11!
-- Patient
-  - username: fhircamila
-  - password: epicepic1

-- As far as I can tell, cerner only has test patients, not practitioner accounts
-  - username: nancysmart
-  - password: Cerner01
+6. You should add users, although this isn't required
+7. Should be able to launch and login as you normally would

 ## Suggestions and Complaints